fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/unreal-taiga-integration/index.md

 ## Custom editor mode
-As this editor mode is a bit unorthodox to how the custom editor toolkit framework in Unreal usually is used, most of the default setup  is overriden.
+As this editor mode is a bit unorthodox to how the custom editor toolkit framework in Unreal usually is used, most of the default setup  is overridden.
 Normally a toolkit creates a tool panel to the left with a toolbar and brush settings, but this toolkit instead creates additional tabs in-place of where the regular world outliner/details panel used to be.

-To do this `Super::RequestModeUITabs()` is explicilty left out as it creates a lot of default widgets.
+To do this `Super::RequestModeUITabs()` is explicitly left out as it creates a lot of default widgets.
 ![alt text](image-12.png)

 To create the custom outliner/details tabs, they are invoked later similarly to how the built-in Animation Mode works.